muschellij2/WhiteStripe/cran-comments.md

 * This is a new release.
 ---
-This fixes a minor note in the docs and was updated after `neurbase` was fixed.
+This fixes the docs for links.